svalio/atlassian-connect-express-encryption/README.md

 For further detail, we recommend reading [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

-Before installing on your product instance, create a marketplace listing for your add-on, generate an access token, and install it - [as described here](https://developer.atlassian.com/static/connect/docs/developing/installing-in-ondemand.html).
+Before installing remotely on your product instance, create a marketplace listing for your add-on, generate an access token, and install it - [as described here](https://developer.atlassian.com/static/connect/docs/developing/installing-in-ondemand.html).

 ## Troubleshooting

+### "Unable to connect and retrieve descriptor from http://localhost:3000/atlassian-connect.json, message is: java.net.ConnectException: Connection refused"

+You'll get this error if JIRA or Confluence can't access `http://localhost:3000/atlassian-connect.json`.
+One way to debug this is to see what `hostname` returns:

+    $ hostname

+If it returns `localhost`, change it.
+On a OS X, you'll need to set a proper "Computer Name" in System Preferences > Sharing.

 ### Debugging HTTP Traffic